barrucadu/resolved/README.md

 - `bin-htoz` - utility to convert hosts files to zone files

+- `bin-ztoh` - utility to convert zone files to hosts files

 ### Testing

 Run the unit and integration tests with: